dhan112099/NodeGraph_PMI/README.md

     Type propertyPortViewModelTypeOverride = null )
 ```

-In this method, it has not only Node type but also XXXOverride types.
-Becuase I predict that, in the case of Node, ViewModel of Nodes are frequently replaced with other type of ViewModel, so I make additional ViewModel types.
-About the exmaple of this case, I will explain it later in other articles.
+This method not only has Node type but also XXXOverride types.
+This is because I predicted that, in the case of a Node, ViewModel of Nodes are frequently replaced with other type of ViewModels, so I made additional types ViewModels.
+About the example of this case, I will explain later in other articles.

 In above code snippets, to determine node's lcoation, you can see that I used a MatrixInv.
 Becuase mouse position is in ViewSpace, we must transform it to model space.
 These codes are a bit messy, in later, I have a plan to add some method like NodeGraphManager.CreateNodeViewSpace().